imgag/ngs-bits/doc/tools/BedCoverage.md

 	  -mode <enum>    Mode to optimize run time.
 Use 'panel' mode if only a small part of the data in the BAM file is accessed, e.g. a sub-panel of an exome.
 	                  Default value: 'default'
 	                  Valid: 'default,panel'
+	  -decimals <int> Number of decimals used in output.
+	                  Default value: '2'
 	  -out <file>     Output BED file.
 If unset, writes to STDOUT.
 	                  Default value: ''